 - Build new activities into compatible things you already do regularly.
 This could be like stretching while you brush your teeth, or setting aside 5 or ten minutes at lunch to write a few lines in your journal, etc. For example, I tend to let the day get away from me and end up with a bunch of stuff to do at the end of the day.
 I find connecting my stretching routine with a mealtime (in my case, breakfast), helps me keep on track throughout the day.

 - Positive reinforcement and encouragement HELP.
 Guilt trips DON’T. If you struggle to stay with it, focus on how far you got and see what you can learn from the experience to start again and get farther next time.
 The only true failure is giving up.

-- Talk about what you're doing, how you're feeling, what works and what doesn't.
+- Talk about what you’re doing, how you’re feeling, and what works and what doesn’t.
 Encourage others and let them encourage you.

-- Keep track of your mood, energy levels, and how you're feeling each day.
-After a week or two, review and see where you're feeling/doing better.
-This could be as simple as writing a smiley or a frowny face on a sticky note and putting on the calendar, or if you're not a paper person there are any number of Apps you could use.
+- Keep track of your mood, energy levels, and how you’re feeling each day.
+After a week or two, review and see where you’re feeling/doing better.
+This could be as simple as writing a smiley or a frowny face on a sticky note and putting it on the calendar, or if you’re not a paper person there are any number of Apps you could use.

 Personally, I like Moody, by Reflectly ApS.
 It’s quick and simple to use, and it doesn’t store your data in the cloud (although you can back it up to iCloud as part of your overall device backup).

 True, our routine is already different.
 The more we stay engaged and active, the better we are likely to cope, feel and come through this pandemic.
 You can do it.

 Only a few months ago I was a depressed couch potato.
 I made a sloth look like Speedy Gonzales by comparison.

 Today I’m writing this post because it’s working for me, and if it works for me, it can work for you too.

 So when life gives you lemons, what will you do with them?